Climate protection

 METRO

-More information about METRO's climate action can be found in our Non-financial Statement
+More information about METRO's climate action can be found in our ESG KPI Report

 More information on METRO’s Climate protection target, our carbon footprint and our KPIs can be found here.